 A dog walker is out in all weathers and sees the cityscape through the kaleidoscope of mother nature’s lens.
-My friend Teri is a dog walker and runs Arthur and Martha’s Dog Service, and regularly posts photos on her facebook page.
-Many of the pictures show her four-legged clients having the best of times but there are also plenty of stunning landscapes charting the changing seasons.
-She snaps secret green corners, beautiful skies, fabulous street art – all discovered on her daily wanderings.
-When I see the day from her perspective a bit of me is ever-so-jealous that I’ve spent far too long at my desk.
+My friend Teri runs Arthur and Martha’s Dog Service, and regularly posts photos of her day on facebook.
+Many of the pictures show her four-legged clients having the very best of times.
+There are also plenty of stunning landscape images charting the changing seasons.
+She snaps secret green corners, beautiful skies, fabulous street art – all observed during her daily duties as a dog walker.
+When I see the day from her perspective a bit of me is ever-so-jealous that I’ve spent mine at a desk.

 Don’t get me wrong – her job is not always about strolling canal side on a sunny day.
-On wet days, while my dog gets a few round-the-block walks, Teri is out for hours, walk after walk, soaked through and cold.
+On wet days, while my dog gets a few round-the-block walks, Teri is out for hours, soaked through and cold.
 But you don’t hear her complaining about the rain – this job is her passion.
 It’s everyone’s dream, to change something they love into a business so I asked Teri about her journey.

-Q. How did you become a dog walker?
+How did you become a dog walker?

-A. I was working as a security guard and got talking to a female dog trainer at an event.
+I was working as a security guard and got talking to a female dog trainer at an event.
 I’ve always been interested in dogs and asked her about how you could get started in the business.
-She suggested I volunteer with a dog charity, which I did, one morning a week for three years.
+She suggested I volunteer with a dog charity, which I did, at Battersea, one morning a week for three years.

-Q. When did you decide to make it your job?
+When did you decide to make it your job?

-A. I looked for jobs with local dog walking businesses and my voluntary experience helped a lot.
-First I worked for a daycare company, I would drive a van to collect a list of dogs from their homes in the morning, walk and supervise them all day and then drop them home.
-My next job was as a dog walker for another small business as well as taking dogs home with me overnight when needed.
+I was as a dog walker for several local doggie daycare businesses.
+My voluntary experience helped a lot on my CV.
+I would drive a van to collect a list of dogs from their homes in the morning, walk and supervise them all day and then drop them home.
+I took dogs home with me overnight when needed.
 I learned a huge amount from these experiences and how their business practices compared to those of the charity I volunteered for.
 I didn’t process it at the time but I was gradually working out how I would do it differently.

-Q. So you decided to start your own business?
+So you decided to start your own business?

-Q. How did you find clients?
+How did you find clients?

-Q. What about the future?
+What about the future?

-All images ©Teri Tyndale 2015
+All images ©Teri Tyndale 2015.
+PIN it: